Hahdin/laravel-demo/AWS.md

 }
 ```

->> Note: I needed to paste the above into my /nginx.conf to get it working

 Once our file is created, we need to create a symlink (basically, enable our site’s configuration) in our sites-enabled directory:
 ```